-This is a treatment that I fell in love with about six months ago.
+This is a treatment that I fell in love with about a year ago.
 It’s an effective and natural way to get younger skin.
 And my number one suggestion when it comes to nasolabial fold treatment.
 As well as jowls and marionette lines treatment.
 Let me explain why.

 In short, microcurrent is a mild, safe, and super effective treatment that strengthens your muscles and tightens your skin.

 Remember that loss of muscle mass in your face is a huge factor when it comes to aging and sagging skin (one reason why I would never do Botox myself, and this post explains more).

 Definitely see my separate post about microcurrent to learn more.

 But for now, I will tell you a short version of what it does and how it will help with treating nasolabial folds.
 And of course what device I recommend to start with.

 Microcurrent is a very low-level current that mimics the natural current within our bodies.
 When used as facial treatments it stimulates and trains our facial muscles.
 And it gives both immediate and cumulative results for skin toning, lifting, and contouring.